-We expect our \$76.6 million in cash resources as of March 31, 2015, together with the \$41.8 million in net cash proceeds raised in the public offering in April 2015, will be sufficient to fund operations at least through the first half of 2016.
+We expect our \$98.3 million in cash resources as of June 30, 2015 will be sufficient to fund operations at least through the first half of 2016.
 This estimate assumes no additional funding from new partnership agreements, equity financings or further sales under our ATM.
 The timing and nature of certain activities contemplated for the remainder of 2015 and 2016 will be conducted subject to the availability of sufficient financial resources.
-We have an effective shelf registration statement on Form S-3 (File No. 333-187242), under which we currently have up to \$127.4 million in securities available for future issuance, which includes up to \$27.0 million in remaining shares of common stock that we have reserved and that may be offered and sold under the July 2014 Sales Agreement with MLV.
+We have an effective shelf registration statement on Form S-3 (File No. 333-187242), under which we had up to \$127.4 million in securities available for future issuance as of June 30, 2015, which includes up to \$27.0 million in remaining shares of common stock that we have reserved and that may be offered and sold under the July 2014 Sales Agreement with MLV.
+We plan to file a new shelf registration statement on Form S-3 in August 2015 to register up to \$300 million of our securities for future issuance.